dworac/docs-dworac/docs/repositories/index.md

 ---
 sidebar_position: 1
+title: Introduction
 ---

-# Introduction
+# Repositories Guidelines

-In this section, we will outline the standard procedures and guidelines for working with Git branches within our software development workflow.
-Good naming conventions are essential for team collaboration and project management.
+We are going to cover in depth the guidelines for repositories.
+This will help ensure that all repositories are consistent and follow the best practices.

+### Trunk-Based Development

+Trunk-Based Development (TBD) is a software development practice where developers work on a single branch (usually the `main` branch) and commit their changes directly to that branch.
+TBD is the default development workflow for this project.

+(See [Trunk-Based Development](./trunk-based-development) for more information.)

+### Naming Convention

+The primary purposes of having a proper naming convention for Git repositories are to maintain organization, ease of access, and understanding the purpose of different repositories.

+(See [Repository Naming Convention](./repository-naming-convention) for more information.)

-## Branch Naming Convention
+### Branch Naming Convention

 The primary purposes of having a proper naming convention for Git branches are to maintain organization, ease of access, and understanding the purpose of different branches.

 (See [Branch Naming Convention](./branch-naming-convention) for more information.)

-## Community Standards
+### Community Standards

 They help to maintain a healthy and productive environment for all contributors.
 These guidelines are inspired by the [GitHub Community Guidelines](https://opensource.guide/).

 See [Community Standards](./community-standards) for more information.

-## Repository Naming Convention

-The primary purposes of having a proper naming convention for Git repositories are to maintain organization, ease of access, and understanding the purpose of different repositories.
+### Settings

+Using the repository-settings Probot app, this allows us to define the repository settings from inside the repository itself.
+This allows us to have a single source of truth for all repository settings.

-(See [Repository Naming Convention](./repository-naming-convention) for more information.)
+(See [Repository Settings](./settings) for more information.)

-## Trunk-Based Development

-Trunk-Based Development (TBD) is a software development practice where developers work on a single branch (usually the `main` branch) and commit their changes directly to that branch.
-TBD is the default development workflow for this project.
+### Changelog

+The primary purpose of having a changelog is to keep track of all notable changes made to a project.
+It helps to maintain a record of all the changes made to the project and also helps to keep the contributors and users informed about the changes.

-(See [Trunk-Based Development](./trunk-based-development) for more information.)
+(See [Changelog](./changelog) for more information.)